 The American Psychiatric Association officially declassified homosexuality as a mental illness in 1974 but it wasn't until 1992 that the World Health Organisation followed suit.

-Even though homosexuality is no longer classified as a mental illness, homophobia and prejudice against gay people still exists.
-As a result of this homophobia, there are a few counsellors who still practice ‘reparative therapy’ to combat same-sex attractions.
-Recent research from the University of London suggests that 1 in 6 therapists would be willing to offer this treatment.
+Even though homosexuality is no longer classified as a mental illness, homophobia, biphobia and prejudice against lesbian, gay and bisexual people still exists.
+As a result of this prejudice, there are a few counsellors who still practice ‘reparative therapy’ to combat same-sex attractions.
+Recent research from the University of London suggests that one in six therapists would be willing to offer this treatment.

 Whilst reparative therapy or ‘conversion therapy’ may be strongly disapproved of by most medical professionals it is not unlawful in the UK and continues to take place.